sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

 ---
 I'm one of those people who keeps *every* conversation they ever had on WhatsApp.
 I've never deleted a single one since 2014, when I got my first smartphone.
 That means, I've got in my WhatsApp history over 800k messages with my friends, coworkers, family and even old boyfriends.

-As soon as I learned NLP techniques, my first target was clear: go through my entire my whatsapp history to understand how my texting has evolved over the years, how my relationships differed from one another and why not, to see what else I could learn about myself!
+As soon as I learned NLP techniques, my first target was clear: go through my entire whatsapp history to understand how my texting has evolved over the years, if my relationships differ from one another, and why not for fun, see what else I could learn about myself!

 You can find my full code and final presentation in my [GitHub repo](https://github.com/sprejerlaila/whatsapp-me)